needle-mirror/com.unity.localization/Documentation~/localization.md

 Use the **Locale Source** field to control the source that Unity generates the list of Locales from.
 These known locales can be gathered from either the CultureInfo class or the Unity SystemLanguage enum.

-To select a Locale, tick the checkbox next to its name.
+To select a Locale, tick the check box next to its name.
 Once you have selected the the Locales you want, click the **Create Locales** button.
 This saves each Locale as an Asset in the Project.
 These Locale Assets can then be added to the Available Locales by clicking the **Add** button or the **Add All** button to add all Locale Assets in the project automatically.

 If you are using a custom Locale,  select the custom class from the **Base Class** field to generate Locales of this type instead of the default.